 §6.4 Cost Modeling.
 Earlier in the design process and before construction, the Constructor will collaborate with Owner's project manager and the Design Professional to establish a cost model that includes a line item for projected cost of design (developed by the Design Professional) and a breakdown for the cost of construction including contingency and allowance items (developed by Constructor and key subcontractors).
 Unless the Addendum does not check the box for §6.3 or §6.5, the initial cost model should total the approved Expected Cost.
-The cost model will be used throughout the design and construction process to track costs expended to date, indicate variances, and provide projections for completion of design and construction.
-During the design process, as part of preconstruction and design- assist services, the Constructor and its key subcontractors will provide rapid cost estimates for portions of the Work and systems and components under consideration for incorporation into the design.
+The cost model will be used throughout the design and construction process to track costs expended to date, indicate variances, and provide projections for completion of design and constructor and its key subcontractors will provide rapid cost estimates for portions of the Work and systems and components under consideration for incorporation into the design.
 The Core Group will establish milestones for updating and reconciling the cost model to assure that the overall cost of design and construction is within the approved Expected Cost (if the box for either §6.3 or §6.5 was checked) or else another cost metric established by the Owner.